 First of all I would like to welcome you.
-You have just found the most complete detailed towing information on the internet.
-I say this because I built a towing information and training site (http://howtotow.com/members) starting in 2010 and I am the first and only person to do so.
+You have just found the most complete and detailed towing information on the internet.
+I say this because I built a towing information and training site (http://howtotow.com/) starting in 2010 and I am the first and only person to do so.
 I guess I am the only towing owner operator that is willing to share with everyone what I know.
-You might be able to find bits and pieces of towing information somewhere else but it will not be like the extensive information that I have set up in the members area.
-This is information that comes from me and not bits and pieces off the internet.
+You might be able to find bits and pieces of towing information somewhere else but it will not be like the extensive towing information and training that I have set up in the members area.

 Let me introduce myself